A Large Dimensional Analysis of Least Squares Support Vector Machines: Special cases and further discussions

 which indicates that the variance of $g(\bx)$ grows as $c_0$ becomes large.
 This result is easily understood since, with $p$ fixed, a small $c_0$ means a larger $n$, and with more training samples, one may ``gain'' more information of the two different classes, which reduces the ``uncertainty'' of the classifier.
-When $n\to\infty$ with a fixed $p$, the LS-SVM is considered ``well-trained'' and its performance can be described with Theorem~\ref{thm:Gaussian Approximation} by taking $\mathcal{V}_3=0$.
+When $n\to\infty$ with a fixed $p$, we have $c_0 \to 0$ and the LS-SVM is considered ``well-trained'' and its performance can be described with Theorem~\ref{thm:Gaussian Approximation} by taking $\mathcal{V}_3=0$.
+However, it is worthy noting that the misclassification rate may not be $0$ even in this case, since $\mathcal{V}_1$ and $\mathcal{V}_2$ may differ from $0$, which indicated the theoretical limitation of LS-SVM in separating high dimensional Gaussian vectors.
 On the contrary, when $c_0\to\infty$, with few training data, LS-SVM does not sample sufficiently the high dimensional space of the $\bx$'s, thus resulting in a classifier with arbitrarily large variance (for fixed means).
+Moreover, since the term $\mathcal{V}_3^a$ is proportional to $n^{-1}$, we see that for $\fftau$ away from zero and fixed large $p$, as $n$ grows large, the two Gaussians $G_1$ and $G_2$ in Theorem~\ref{thm:Gaussian Approximation} separate from each other at a rate of $n^{-\frac12}$, the overlapping section of the Gaussian tails then provides the misclassification rate via Corollary~\ref{cor:Asymptotic Error Rate}.
 Figure~\ref{fig:gauss-loop-c0} confirms this result with $p$ fixed to $256$ while $n$ varies from $8$ to $8\,192$.